-- educts does the company make? the two biggest age demographics? - 3 Is the mobile sector growing or slowing down? - 4 Do they have enough stock? - 5 Which products should they focus on in the next two years? - C = 0.03 Listen to Part 2 again and look at the pairs of charts below.
+- the two biggest age demographics?
+3 Is the mobile sector growing or slowing down? - 4 Do they have enough stock? - 5 Which products should they focus on in the next two years? - Usten to Part 2 again and look at the pairs of charts below.
 Which chart in each pair is the speaker talking about?